 All participating ELD libraries are listed on the ELD Roster.
 Your library can ship to and receive from all the libraries on this list using the ELD program.

 Place ILL items to be sent in an ELD bag and zip the bag closed.
 Secure with a zip tie closure if you choose.
 Multiple items going to one location may be placed in the same bag; however items going to different locations must be placed in separate bags.
 The courier will not be opening the bags and therefore will not be able to sort items within the same bag to go to different locations.
-If you are sending an item that does not fit in a ELD bag, you may send the item in a padded mailer or box.
-Please label the package as you would a ELD bag (see below for labeling instructions).
 Multiple bags should be placed in a blue ELD tote.

 Due to the fragile nature of some AV packaging, ELD recommends that AV materials be sent inside a hard plastic container or wrapped in bubble wrap.